rameshwarsingh11/ad_product/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See deployment for notes on how to create the docker images.

 ### Prerequisites

-Below tools need to install and run the microservices :
+Below tools need to be installed to run the microservices :

 1. node v 4 or above
 2. express js